adrianchifor/Bigbucket/README.md

 Features:

 - Bigtable-style data model (wide column / two-dimensional KV)
-- Storage backed by Cloud Storage Buckets ([GCS](https://cloud.google.com/storage/) available, S3 planned)
+- Storage backed by a Cloud Storage Bucket ([GCS](https://cloud.google.com/storage/) available, S3 planned)
 - Fully stateless frontend with a simple RESTful API
 - Horizontally scalable.
 Need more throughput?
 Just add more replicas and raise Cloud Storage quotas if necessary
 - (WIP) Flexible data schema with the option to enforce at API layer